Thousands petition Swiss cabinet to shun Trump

 Thousands of petitioners have formally asked the Swiss government to block US President Donald Trump from visiting Switzerland.

-About 9,700 people have signed the petition circulated by Zurich-based NGO Campax, which handed the signatures to the Federal Chancellery on Monday – Presidents’ Day in the United States.
+About 9,700 people have signed the petition circulated by Zurich-based NGO Campaxexternal link, which handed the signatures to the Federal Chancellery on Monday – Presidents’ Day in the United States.

 The petition is a reaction to Trump’s controversial immigration order, which temporarily barred refugees and citizens of seven Muslim-majority countries from entering the United States.
 Declared void on legal grounds, the executive order is now under revision.